-Harry F. Weisberg received the 1982 AACC Award for Outstanding Efforts in Education and Training, sponsored by SmithKline Clinical Laboratories.
+Harry F. Weisberg received the 1982 the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Efforts in Education and Training, sponsored by SmithKline Clinical Laboratories.
 This is the 12th such award.

 Doctor Weisberg was born in 1916 in New York City, where he received his training—B.S.
 (College of the City of New York, 1936), A.M.
 (Columbia University, 1938), and M.D.
 (New York University College of Medicine, 1943).
 While pursuing his postgraduate work he taught at C.C.N.Y.
 (1936–1943) and then went to Michael Reese Hospital in Chicago for an abbreviated internship, being called to duty as a medical officer (1944–1946).